6.7 Student Representation

 (iii) Co-ordination of the Annual Student Submission;

-(iv) Providing support for Student Academic and Institute Representatives throughout the year and additional training as required.
+(iv) Providing support for Student Academic and Faculty Representatives throughout the year and additional training as required;

 (vii) Providing advice and support to staff working with all student representation structures.

 Responsibilities of Departments